Expand your business into Myanmar - without an entity

 Employers who do not follow Myanmar’s compensation laws can be subject to fines or delays when incorporating their business.

-When your business partners with New Horizons’ Myanmar PEO, we’ll help you to draft locally compliant employment contracts that meet Myanmar rules and regulations.
+When your business partners with Horizons’ Myanmar PEO, we’ll help you to draft locally compliant employment contracts that meet Myanmar rules and regulations.

 ⏰ Work hours in Myanmar